What Is FUP in Text? Meaning Explained

 Social media influence has played a huge role.
 Creators often use FUP in humorous, sarcastic, or casual ways, making it trendy among younger audiences.
 Over time, its meaning shifted from strictly “follow-up” in professional contexts to playful, emotional, or sarcastic expressions in casual digital communication.

-READ More: What Does OVB Mean in Text?
+READ More: What Does FLM Mean in Text?
+Simple Guide

 Real-Life Conversations